 Monitor sales carefully as the business grows

-- Ideally, you should have slightly more work for your sales team to handle than they are comfortable with.
+- Ideally, you should have sufficient work to keep your sales team busy.

 Consider whether there are new areas you should exploit